piecedigital/TutoPop/README.md

 // This is our callback for when the user clicks the next button of the current tutorial dialog box (optional)

 // "arr" is the original array that gets passed back to this function
-// **NOTE** if you use the "oneTime" initiation method "arr" with actually be a single tutorial from the popup
 // "ind" is the current index that gets passed back to this function
 // "nextFunc/closeFunc" are the original callbacks that get passed back to this function